kicks off with a welcome over coffee and donuts at the Northfield Mountain

 - 5:00 PM

-OUTDOOR DINNER - A
+OUTDOOR DINNER - Hot and cold buffet-style

-available beginning at approximately 6 PM.
-Last-minute
+gourmet dinners will be available beginning at approximately 6 pm.
+See the

 Saturday evening address